herreio/issnpy/README.rst

     - Country
     - Medium
     - URL of the digital resource
-    - Date of last update.
+    - Date of last update

     ...